 If you are history enthusiast, Moscow is probably one of the most amazing place you can possibly see.
 Each of the city’s street has a reminder of its most emblematic times.
 From the times of Ivan Grozny to the Russian Revolution, from the Second World War to the Fall of the Soviet Union, Moscow embodies the spirit of Russian history.

 Getting to Moscow can be rather complicated however.
 Most Western visitors require a visa to visit Russia, and this is probably the most bureaucratic process in your travel.
-Once you a get a visa things usually flow very smoothly and there are many ways to reach Moscow.
+Once you a get a visa things usually flow very smoothly and there are many ways to reach the capital of Russia.
 The easiest way to get to the Russian capital is flying, and the city has four international airports for civilian traffic.

-Moscow is also astarting (or ending) point for those crossing the Eurasian continental landmass.
-The famous Trans-Siberian Railway connects Moscow to Vladivostok in the Russian Far East.
+The largest city in Russia is also a starting (or ending) point for those crossing the Eurasian continental landmass.
+The famous Trans-Siberian Railway connects Western Russia to Vladivostok in the Russian Far East.
 It is also possible to travel from Moscow to Mongolia and China.
-Many travelers prefer to travel from Moscow to Beijing, in a journey entirely traveled by train.
+Many travelers prefer to travel from the capital of Russia to Beijing, in a journey entirely traveled by train.
 If you are travelling by train in Russia, you can buy tickets on Tutu.travel – railway tickets for travelling around Russia and CIS countries.

 Despite some misconceptions, Moscow is also quite safe for foreigners.
 In fact, Moscow is even safer than some major cities in North America and Western Europe, according to Numbeo.
 The same applies for the city’s public transportation system, and Russian trains, especially long distance ones.